ironbar/ParameterServerStrategy/README.md

     python condor.py 3 2 "debug" #this starts the second worker

 This training does not start until all the workers are ready.
 I have to test in in the Condor cluster, to be able to do that I have to create a docker image.

+When testing on docker we have found a problem with the ip address.
+We have to launch docker with the following command to use the machine ip, otherwise it uses docker ip and the different machines cannot communicate with each other.

+    docker run -ti -v /mnt/data:/mnt/data --network host tensorflow:2.0.0-alpha0